DragonComputer/Dragonfire/CONTRIBUTING.md

 dpkg-buildpackage -us -uc
 ```

-It will save the `.deb` file into parent directory. `debian` directory is the directory contains all the configuration files and pre/post installation scripts related to Debian packaging.
+It will save the `.deb` file into parent directory. `debian/` directory is the directory contains all the configuration files and pre/post-installation scripts related to Debian packaging.